Xfers/docs/source/index.md

 # APIs endpoints

-Xfers provides a **dedicated sandbox environment** where you can simulate an incoming bank transfer without having to actually make one for testing purposes.
+Xfers provides a **dedicated sandbox environment** where you can simulate an incoming bank transfer for testing purposes.
 Note that this feature will not be available in production mode.

 For testing purposes, we highly recommend that your head over to [sandbox.xfers.io](https://sandbox.xfers.io) and create a sandbox account.